andyblight/lottery/README.md

 impossible but I have a hunch that there are patterns in the results that can be used to improve the chances of winning.

+The ultimate goal is to predict big winners, getting wins of 4 balls or more.

 DISCLAIMER: I take no responsibility whatsoever for the use of this code.
 Use at your own risk.

 ## TODO

-The ultimate goal is to predict big winners, getting wins with 4 balls or more.
-Work out a way to do this.
 Lotto is more complicated to predict as there are a number of ball sets in use.
+EuroMillions is two sets of balls and machines.
+Predict each set independently to line generation need to be significantly different from Lotto.
 Maybe one of the smaller lotteries might be more use, Thunderball?

 Is date range in the output useful?
 Are the dates of the draws useful?